glamod/marine_qc/docs/introduction.rst

 :func:`.do_missing_value_check`
 ===============================

+Tests that the value is present.

 Checks whether a value is None or numerically invalid.
 If the report is numerically invalid the flag is set to 1, fail, otherwise it is set to 0, pass.

 :func:`.do_missing_value_clim_check`
 ====================================

+Tests whether there is a valid climatological value at the report location.

 Checks whether a value in a report was made at a location with a valid climatological average.
 If the climatological value is valid, the flag is set to 0, pass otherwise it is set to 1, fail.